vdesabou/kafka-docker-playground-docs/docs/playground run.md

 🕹️ Run any example

+🪄 to start in interactive mode, just run playground run

 ⛅ When running Confluent Cloud (ccloud) example:

   All you have to do is to be already logged in with confluent CLI.